dianahervascastillo/my-trip/README.md

 As you can tell, I don't tend to do TDD.
 I usually work on features or functions and it will be after I've written some functionality that I start then writing tests but this time at the end of the allocated time I had, I hadn't really tested anything, so apologies for this.

+- I would definitely unit test the utils functions.
+-

 -Testing recommended using e2e for async components (just because is next.js)

 ## Things that are important to deal with